Daltonhensley19/AzaleaCapstone/README.md

-# Lambda AOT Compiler (Morehead Lambda Compiler)
+# Azalea AOT Compiler (Morehead Azalea Compiler)

-The Lambda programming language's implementation of an ahead-of-time (AOT)
+The Azalea programming language's implementation of an ahead-of-time (AOT)
     compiler can be found in this repository.
 This work, carried out as a URF (Undergraduate Research Fellowship) student researcher at Morehead State University, serves as Dalton Hensley's Bachelor's thesis.